Alphonse Island, Seychelles

 Astove Atoll has come to the forefront of the Indian Ocean operations as the home of massive GTs.
 Astove in the past has only been fished for a day or two by motherships fishing Cosmoledo and so has had very little pressure.
 Since then the original plantation house has been refurbished offering the unique opportunity to exclusively fish an outer atoll in comfort from a land based operation for only six rods.

-Farquhar Atoll is the top destination in the world for hunting GTs on the flats.
+Farquhar Atoll is one of the top destination in the world for hunting giant trevally on the flats.
 It is a saltwater paradise for the serious flats angler who is also looking for a unique variety of species.
+Anglers are constantly on the lookout for the next big saltwater destination for several reasons; little or no fishing pressure, untouched flats, uneducated fish and adventure.
+What if that destination had already been found?
+Farquhar Atoll offers all of the above and after a long rest after the cyclone in 2016 has already proved that the fish are there and they are hungry.